 We have a rich history of selecting horses wisely from the Horses-in-Training sales and then seeing them perform on the highest of stages, on Saturdays in big races and at festivals around Europe.

 There's every reason to believe that we could have unearthed another bargain here in the form of Star Shield.
-He's only raced 3 times, yet he's already a winner and placed in his other two.
-He looks a thoroughly genuine horse who physically, still looks open to significant improvement.
-That could easily unlock a fair few pounds in itself and given he's only a 3yo, he looks to have at least three seasons worth of development for us to eke out.
 Furthermore, Star Shield is to date, the lesser performer of his dam's three progeny; the other two are black type/Group performers, so genetically there's at least 25 pounds worth of improvement in him too.
-We couldn't help but be impressed by his running style too; take it from us, there was something special about his run for home when winning his maiden at Redcar in July.
+We couldn't help but be impressed by his running style too; take it from us, there was something special about his run for home when winning his maiden at Redcar!
 His finishing style was mightily impressive to our eye and indeed it was on the numbers too.
-There's plenty more to come from this previously Sheikh Mohammed Obaid Al Maktoum/Godolphin owned colt.
+There's plenty more to come from this previously Sheikh Mohammed Obaid Al Maktoum/Godolphin owned gelding.

 Syndicate manager update (April 2020): An Ascot winner for us last year https://www.attheraces.com/atrplayer-popup/VOD/1085450 and still only a 5yo, with very few miles on the clock.
 Still open to Improvement, he could be our Carlisle Bell horse - a race we adore and have won with both Edgar Balthazar and Waarif (and both in course record times!)
 It's a race which carries £30,000 in added prize money.
 Failing that, a return to Ascot for those big handicaps, could be on the cards for him.

 Here he is on the gallops: